 Step 1.
 Complete a Formal Education Program in Medical Assisting

-There is 1 CAAHEP-accredited program and 1 ABHES-accredited program in Arkansas.
+To date, there is 1 CAAHEP-accredited medical assisting program and 1 ABHES-accredited medical assisting program in Arkansas.

 Step 2.
 Earn a National Credential in Medical Assisting

 National certification isn’t required to work as a medical assistant in Arkansas, but many employers either require or prefer them.
 It’s also a great way to display your commitment to the profession and show employers that you’ve achieved a higher level of knowledge and expertise in the field.